 Our findings are robust to many robustness tests.
 We summarise them as follows.
-First, overall, we found minor beneficial effects for worker flows: i.e., robot exposure reduced job separations and increased job findings.
-We detected strong cross-country heterogeneities that depend on initial labour costs.
-On the one hand, in countries with relatively low or average levels of labour costs, higher robot exposure led to lower job separation rates, and, thus, improved job stability, to a much larger extent than in countries with high levels of labour costs.
-On the other hand, in countries with relatively low or average levels of labour costs of labour costs, higher levels of robot exposure led to increased job findings.
+First, overall, we found small beneficial effects for worker flows: i.e., robot exposure reduced job separations and increased job findings.
+We detected strong cross-country heterogeneities that depend on initial labour costs: on the one hand, in countries with low or average levels of labour costs, higher robot exposure led to lower job separation rates, and thus improved job stability, to a much larger extent than in countries with high levels of labour costs.
+On the other hand, in countries with low or average levels of labour costs, higher levels of robot exposure led to increased job findings.
 Still, in countries with high levels of labour costs, higher levels of robot exposure tended to reduce job findings.